fortify-presales/fortify-abap-demo/README.md

 https://vhcala4hci:50001/sap/bc/ui2/flp?sap-client=001&sap-language=EN

 Note: The first time you connect using a web browser, you may see a warning about the security certificate.This is because the certificate is self-signed.
 You can ignore this warning and proceed to the website.

-Login as: DEVELOPER/ABAPtr2023#00
+loLogin gon as **DEVELOPER** using the following credentials:

+- User: `DEVELOPER`
+- Password: `ABAPtr2023#00`

-It might take a while to login the first time.
+It might take a while to login and load the initial view the first time.

 ## Deploying the Fiori App

-There is a simple Fiori Demo App that can be used for demonstrations in the `fiori` folder.
+In the `fiori` directory, there is a simple Fiori/JavaScript application that can be used to demonstration potential security vulnerabilities that can occur when developing custom applications.

+You can carry out a SAST scan of the application as normal.

-To deploy it you can carry out the following:
+To deploy the application (for a DAST scan) you can carry out the following:

 ```
 cd fiori